UltraCart/rest_api_v2_sdk_ruby/docs/ItemApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::ItemApi.new
+api_instance = ultracart_client::ItemApi.new

-items_request = UltraCartAdminV2::ItemsRequest.new # ItemsRequest | Items to update (synchronous maximum 20 / asynchronous maximum 100)
+items_request = ultracart_client::ItemsRequest.new # ItemsRequest | Items to update (synchronous maximum 20 / asynchronous maximum 100)

 opts = {
   _expand: '_expand_example', # String | The object expansion to perform on the result.
 See documentation for examples